 As described in the overview diagram above, you can create apps that do not require Qt SDK licensing in addition to AppStudio licensing.
 Cases that may require Qt SDK licensing include the following:

-- If you build a C++ extension and include it in your app.
+- Building a C++ extension and including it in your app

 For additional details, see the Qt website.